Meg J. Petersen

 Awards or recognition:

-September 2008- June 2009 Fulbright Scholar Santo Domingo, Dominican Republic, Research into the teaching of writing in Dominican schools and work with Dominican teachers in the area of writing pedagogy, and the formation of a Dominican Writing Project.
+September 2008- June 2009 and September 2015-June 2016, Fulbright Scholar Santo Domingo, Dominican Republic, Research into the teaching of writing in Dominican schools and work with Dominican teachers in the area of writing pedagogy, and the formation of a Dominican Writing Project.